ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

 Vitis
 -----

-- Init the driver in main and couple the base address of the instance with it
+- Initialize the driver in main and couple the base address with the driver instance

 .. code-block:: c
   :caption: Changes in ``main.c`` (R5)